Cockroaches & Consciousness at Fireseed Arts

 Women gather in truth-telling and communion.
 In their circle, stories are shared, laughter and grief interweave, and something ancient stirs.
 The piece speaks to the sanctity of women coming together — to witness one another, to remember the wisdom of the body, and to honor the cycles that shape our lives.

-Wall of Reverence invites stillness and reflection.
-Each form is unique — tender, imperfect, alive.
+Vulvas invites stillness and reflection.
+Each form, named after a Christian saint is unique — tender, imperfect, alive.
 The work reimagines what is deemed sacred, shifting reverence from the distant and abstract to the deeply human.
 It asks us to consider why the source of life itself has been hidden, shamed, and stripped of its holiness — and what changes when we choose to honor it instead.

 A group of lady roaches recline by the pool, naked and unabashed.
 This surreal scene flips the polished veneer of exclusivity and “good taste” on its back, exposing what lies beneath polite society.
 Playing on the prim reputation of Country Clubs, the piece uses satire to highlight hypocrisy, repression, and the absurdity of moral posturing.